jeremyli16/ValoGM/README.md

 **Match Simulation**
 - Per-round economy: win income, loss bonuses (streak-aware), kill/plant bonuses, credit cap
-- Buy type decisions (full buy / half buy / force / eco / pistol) based on credits
+- Buy type decisions (full buy / half buy / force / eco / pistol) based on credits and round number
+- **Pistol bonus-round economy:** team that loses the pistol round (rounds 1 / 13) is forced to eco on round 2 / 14, saving full budget for a guaranteed full buy on round 3 / 15 — matches the real Valorant pistol → eco → bonus-round cadence
 - Player combat power: Aim (55%) + Game Sense (30%) + Clutch (15%), modified by role rating, equipment tier, side (attack/defense), and morale
 - Role side modifiers: Duelists strong on attack, Sentinels on defense, Controllers on defense, Initiators balanced
+- **Role-differentiated kill and death rates:** Duelists entry-frag (kill weight ×1.30, survival weight ×0.80); Sentinels hold safe angles (survival ×1.25); Initiators and Controllers support (survival ×1.10 / ×1.00, kill weight ×0.90 / ×0.80) — produces realistic per-role stat profiles
 - Team synergy bonus (+6%) when all 4 roles are present
-- Overtime: sides switch at 12–12, alternate each round, win by 2
+- **Map-specific attack/defense bias** sourced from VLR.gg pro-play data: Split −0.03, Pearl −0.02, Bind +0.01, Haven +0.02, Fracture +0.02, Abyss +0.02, Ascent +0.03; bias shifts the per-round win probability of each round played on that map
+- **Clutch mechanic:** when one player faces two or more opponents mid-round, a separate clutch check fires — 1v2 ≈ 28%, 1v3 ≈ 12%, 1v4 ≈ 5%, 1v5 ≈ 2% base rate (sourced from VLR.gg), scaled by the clutch player's Clutch stat (×0.7–1.3); success credits the clutch player with all remaining kills; failure on a non-match-point round results in a weapon save (player escapes)
+- **Weapon saves:** losing-side survivor who fails a clutch check saves their rifle for the next round (does not die, no kill credited), unless it is match point — on match point all players fight to the death
+- **Overtime (MR2 per set):** proper double-round sets matching real Valorant OT; each set is two rounds with an intra-set side swap; a team wins the map only by winning both rounds in a set (leading by 2 overall); if 1–1 in a set, another set starts with the same attack side
-- **Realistic stat generation:** each round death produces exactly one kill credited to a skill-weighted opponent (aim 55%, game sense 30%, clutch 15%); survivors are selected by weighted probability rather than uniform random, so skilled players die less often; damage includes a chip-damage floor ensuring all players accumulate ADR even without kills — produces realistic K/D ratios (0.7–2.0 range) matching pro play
+- **Realistic stat generation:** each round death produces exactly one kill credited to a role+skill-weighted opponent; survivors selected by role+skill probability; damage includes chip damage ensuring all players accumulate ADR even without kills — K/D ratios match pro play (0.7–2.0 range)
+- **ACS-based rating:** per-round Average Combat Score uses the real Valorant formula — raw damage dealt, plus kill points by enemies-alive tier (150/130/110/90/70), plus multi-kill bonuses (+50 per extra kill, +200 ace), plus non-damaging assists ×25; normalised to ~1.0 for an average player
+- **Real map veto:** bo1 = alternating bans until 1 map remains; bo3 = A ban → B ban → A pick → B pick → A ban → B ban → decider; bo5 = 2 bans then alternating picks + decider; teams ban the opponent's strongest map and pick their own strongest map
-- Per-match stats (K/D/A, ADR, rating) written to IndexedDB after each simulated match and fetched per season for display
+- Per-match stats (K/D/A, ADR, Rating) written to IndexedDB after each simulated match and fetched per season for display
 - **Coach tactics bonus:** head coach's Tactics rating boosts each player's effective Game Sense (×1+t/500) and Clutch (×1+t/750); assistant contributes at 50% weight

 **Player Generation**